Breaking down the difference between a Traditional and Roth 401(k)

 When it comes to planning for your retirement, there’s a lot to look forward to — travel, relaxation, developing new hobbies, sharing time with loved ones.
 While retirement can be an incredibly rewarding experience, getting to that destination can be a bit confusing, especially if you’re signing up for your first 401(k) or your employer’s plan provides options you’ve never heard of before.

-One of those options might be deciding between traditional 401(k) contributions or Roth contributions.
-Roth 401(k) contributions have become more popular over the past few years.
-In fact, approximately 76% more employer-sponsored plans offered Roth as an option in 2020 compared to just a decade prior.1 While having the option to choose is an added benefit for employees, many are still unclear of the actual differences between these two choices and, more importantly, how they can benefit from them.
+One of those options might be deciding between traditional or Roth 401(k) elective deferral contributions.
+Roth 401(k) elective deferrals have become more popular over the past few years.
+In fact, 93% of employer-sponsored plans offered Roth as an option in 2023, rising from 89% in 2022.1 While having the option to choose is an added benefit for employees, many are still unclear of the actual differences between these two choices and, more importantly, how they can benefit from them.

-Below, we’ve spelled out the important differences between traditional and Roth 401(k) accounts and considerations to keep in mind when creating your retirement savings strategy.
+Below, we’ve spelled out the important differences between traditional 401(k) and Roth 401(k) elective deferrals made to a 401(k) plan and considerations to keep in mind when creating your retirement savings strategy.
 In this post, we’ll cover:

 Tax-advantaged accounts